Investigations and findings

 Defence will continue to monitor the area to check if the remediation actions are effective, or if further action is necessary.

-Temporary water treatment plant
+Temporary and permanent water treatment plants

 The water treatment plants do not treat water that is part of the drinking supply for the Jervis Bay Territory.